Tent Camping for Beginners: Everything to Know

 Quick Note on Camp Safety

-Consider weather while preparing for your trip.
+Consider the weather while preparing for your trip.
 Check the weather before you go on your first camping trip adventure.
 Be aware of your environment and any potential plants, animals, or bugs to avoid.

 Let someone close to you know where you are going and when you plan on returning.